logo

 The exhibition "The Forms of Humanity" showcases the intense work of the Japanese sculptor Keisuke Matsuoka, aimed at exploring the image of a 'universal human being'.

-The exhibition path opens with two ebony sculptures both depicting a face, in one case, Gravity Refugee, decomposed into a myriad of fragments, partly mapped and 'exploded' on the wall, and in the other, segmented in two halves, For the destruction that will come one day.
-At the center of the Pavilion is a large magnetic sculpture, A tree man, with a wooden soul wrapped in a metal net on which thousands of tiny magnets are fixed, whose function is to retain the iron and titanium dust covering the entire figure.
+The exhibition path opens with two ebony sculptures both depicting a face, in one case, Gravity Refugee, decomposed into a myriad of fragments, partly mapped and 'exploded' on the wall, and in the other sectioned in two halves, For the destruction that will one day come.
+At the center of the Pavilion is a large magnetic sculpture A tree man, with a wooden soul wrapped in a metal net on which thousands of tiny magnets are fixed, whose function is to retain the iron and titanium dust covering the entire figure.

-In the last room, there is instead a series of works depicting heads and glass sculptures made in fusing, well-defined bichromatic sculptures in form, but aimed at maintaining a state of transition between solid and liquid.
-The exhibition concludes with a room dedicated to sketches, models, diaries, matrices, and artist's printing proofs, thus offering visitors the opportunity to inhabit the artist's studio by tracing the various creative phases through direct perception of the materials and techniques used in the different moments of creating his work.
+In the last room, there is instead a series of works depicting heads and glass sculptures made in fusing, well-defined bichrome sculptures in form, but aimed at remaining in a state of transition between solid and liquid.
+The exhibition concludes with the room dedicated to sketches, models, diaries, matrices, and artist's printing proofs, thus offering visitors the opportunity to inhabit the artist's studio by tracing the various creative phases through direct perception of the materials and techniques used in the different moments of creating his work.

 Read more